 If you have a wound that hasn’t started to heal in two weeks, or isn’t completely healed in six weeks, you may be a candidate for specialized wound care treatment.

 Fortunately, you have convenient local access to leading-edge wound therapy at the Center for Advanced Wound Care at Emerson Hospital.
 Our specialized team provides expert treatment using the latest scientific advances

 , delivered with a healthy dose of compassion — the best-possible approach to healing.
 We also work with home care agencies and visiting nurse associations to coordinate care.

 The types of wounds we see

-Our team of wound care specialists has the expertise to treat a wide range of difficult-to-heal wounds, including:
+Our team of wound care specialists has the expertise to treat a wide range of non-healing and difficult-to-heal wounds, including:

 - Diabetic foot ulcers